FC Polissya Zhytomyr: Historical background

+Following the dissolution of the Soviet Union, Polissya joined the football competitions in Ukraine and was admitted to the 1992 Persha Liha.
+They finished the season in the relegation zone.
+However, the club went bankrupt.
+Their place in the 1992–93 Ukrainian Second League was granted to the factory team from Zhytomyr, Khimik, which represented the local factory "Khimvolokno".
+Previously, Khimik Zhytomyr had competed in the KFK competitions and placed 6th in their group during the 1991 season.
+During the 1992–93 season, Khimik finished second behind Dnipro Cherkasy, tying with them on points, but they received the promotion along with the Cherkasy team.
+Thus, Zhytomyr regained a professional team, under a different brand, in the second tier just one season later.
+The factory lasted until 1997, when Khimvolokno disbanded their team, and it was re-registered as a region-sponsored team under the new-old name of Polissya.

 After the disastrous season of 2005, it became defunct.
-However soon after the reorganization two clubs were created and were admitted to the Second League for the 2005/06 season – MFK Zhytomyr and FC Zhytychi Zhytomyr.
-In March 2006, the municipal administration stopped funding of MFK Zhytomyr, and the team was dissolved on 30 April 2006.
+However, soon after the reorganization, two clubs were created and were admitted to the Second League for the 2005/06 season – MFK Zhytomyr and FC Zhytychi Zhytomyr.
+In March 2006, the municipal administration stopped funding for MFK Zhytomyr, and the team was dissolved on 30 April 2006.
 FC Zhytychi Zhytomyr finished 8th in the Second League'06, but next year they failed to submit their license and stopped their participation on the professional level.

 The highest position the club achieved was fourth place in the Persha Liha, twice.
 Because of this, in 2002, it was awarded to play a play-off match with PFC Olexandria in Kyiv to receive the promotion to the Vyscha Liha.
-Polissya lost it 0:1.
-Subsequent seasons have brought progressively worse results with every year.
+Polissya lost 0:1.
+Subsequent seasons have brought progressively worse results every year.

-In 2005, an attempt to create the municipal club took place on initiative of Hennadiy Zabrodsky soon after the dissolution of FC Polissya Zhytomyr.
-At that time, facing a danger of losing professional football team, Zhytomyr paradoxically witnessed creation of two teams in the place of one.
+In 2005, an attempt to create the municipal club took place on the initiative of Hennadiy Zabrodsky, soon after the dissolution of FC Polissya Zhytomyr.
+At that time, facing a danger of losing its professional football team, Zhytomyr paradoxically witnessed the creation of two teams in the place of one.
 The new club was created in place of the existing amateur FC Arsenal Zhytomyr.
-The creation of the city club was supported by the city's government as part of local elections, which, however, after the city mayor lost, the club, after playing first half of the season, was dissolved.
+The creation of the city club was supported by the city's government as part of local elections, which, however, after the city mayor lost, the club, after playing the first half of the season, was dissolved.
 Some players moved to the regional club OFC Zhytychi Zhytomyr.